Should You Wake Your Baby to Change Their Diaper?

 A baby’s skin is very sensitive to irritants such as urine, feces, or cosmetic products.
-Babies need their diapers to frequently be changed to prevent rashes or dermatitis.
+Babies need their diapers to be changed frequently to prevent rashes or dermatitis.

 As mentioned on other posts, each baby is different.
 What works for one baby may not work for another.
 This means you shouldn’t rely on the same tactics you used with your other children.